jamesrhester/comcifs.github.io/draft/multi-block-summary.md

 ## Implications for dictionary authors

-1. A `Set` category may be equipped with a category key.
+1. A `Set` category may be equipped with an explicit category key.
 2. Child data names of `Set` category keys must be indicated "somehow" (see below)
 3. If the desired presentation of data differs from that implied by